artemdudkin/promise-cache-decorator/README.md

   p
 )

-//will request the weather from openweathermap (with loader if needed) for the first time,
+//will request the weather from openweathermap
+//(with loader if needed) for the first time,
-//but will get data from cache for the second time (nevertheless after 5 mins will send request to update data)
+//but will get data from cache for the second time
+//(nevertheless after 5 mins will send request to update data)

 cached_by_5_mins_showing_loader_on_slow_requests
 .then(res => {